- General questions and answers about cancer

 When your co-worker returns to work, you might want to welcome them back by leaving something on their desk such as a card, a cookie or muffin, a flower, or some other token to let them know people have missed them.
 It’s certainly appropriate to invite your co-worker out to lunch when they return, either for a celebration, or just for a break from the routine.
 This may also serve as a signal that you are not uncomfortable around them.

 If your co-worker needs medical equipment or money for treatment, you can look into getting something donated or organize a raffle to help raise money.
 Or you can simply take up a collection to buy something they need that might not be covered by insurance.

 Your co-worker may look to you for advice regarding financial worries, work issues, or other concerns.
 Be honest.
 Help if you can, but if you feel uncomfortable, say so.
 There are many places a person can get help and support, and you might suggest that they seek the advice of a professional who is best suited to give that kind of guidance.
-For more information, please see our document, Financial Guidance for Cancer Survivors and Their Families: How to Find a Financial Professional Sensitive to Cancer Issues.

 What are some concrete ways I can help?